elfgirl/gSed/README.md

 * `TCOS.swaps.json` : This is a json blob of what words were substituted.
 Academically interesting but not required for usage.

 * `TCOS.contexts.json` : This is a json blob of all lines that had substitutions, and what words were substituted.
 Academically interesting and useful for debugging

+### Example Output

+`Pride & Prejudice (Jane Austen)`

+The original text

+> It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.
+However little known the feelings or views of such a man may be on his first entering a neighbourhood, this truth is so well fixed in the minds of the surrounding families, that he is considered as the rightful property of some one or other of their daughters.",

+becomes

+> It is a truth universally acknowledged, that a single woman in possession of a good fortune must be in want of a husband.
+However little known the feelings or views of such a woman may be on her first entering a neighbourhood, this truth is so well fixed in the minds of the surrounding families, that she is considered as the rightful property of some one or other of their sons."),

 ### Installation